Quo Vadis (novel)

-Sienkiewicz studied the Roman Empire extensively before writing the novel, with the aim of getting historical details correct.
+Sienkiewicz studied the history of the Roman Empire extensively before writing the novel, with the aim of getting historical details correct.
 Consequently, several historical figures appear in the book.
 As a whole, the novel carries a pro-Christian message.

-It was first published in installments in the Gazeta Polska between 26 March 1895 and 29 February 1896, as well as in two other journals, Czas and Dziennik Poznański, starting two and three days later.
+It was first published in instalments in the Gazeta Polska between 26 March 1895 and 29 February 1896, as well as in two other journals, Czas and Dziennik Poznański, starting two and three days later.
 It was published in book form in 1896 and has been translated into more than 50 languages.
-The novel contributed to Sienkiewicz's Nobel Prize for literature in 1905.
+The novel contributed to Sienkiewicz's Nobel Prize in Literature in 1905.

-Several movies have been based on Quo Vadis, including two Italian silent films in 1913 and in 1924, a Hollywood production in 1951, a 1985 miniseries directed by Franco Rossi, and a 2001 adaptation by Jerzy Kawalerowicz.
+Several movies have been based on Quo Vadis, including two Italian silent films in 1913 and 1924, a Hollywood production in 1951, a 1985 miniseries directed by Franco Rossi, and a 2001 adaptation by Jerzy Kawalerowicz.
+In May 2024, a copy of the novel in the author's own hand was presented at a permanent exhibition in the Palace of the Commonwealth in Warsaw.